hews/autoswatch/README.md

 docker-compose -f docker/compose.production.yml up
 ```

-## Deploying
+## Creating a Host in a Cloud Service (DigitalOcean)

-Using an example deploy for Digital Ocean, the steps below will create
+For this example we will use DigitalOcean.
+The steps below will create
-a working [droplet][droplet] that is running the app by using Docker
+a working [droplet][droplet] that is provisioned for Docker by using
-Machine to
+Docker Machine.

+> Note: You could also create a provisioned droplet using the DigitalOcean
+> console, and then simply send Docker commands by using Docker Machine
+> with the [`generic` driver][g-driver], or deploy the code with
+> GitHub, SSH in and run the commands local to the droplet.

 Before beginning you should have: